rollasoul/toku_for_arduino/README.md

 - open the toku_pi_client.py file and replace the server address with the the address of your server (line 29 and 48)
 - check all the files for correct file addresses as they are set up for /home/pi - structure

+# hardware setup

+- make sure your printer is connected via arduino to raspberry pi (see the adafruit mini-thermal printer for correct setup)
+- raspberry pi needs proper wifi-connectivity to run this script

 # run toku

+now comes the fun part!

 - on server run
 ```